henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 # Concise SWID profile applications

-This section highlights (FIXME a number) of profile applications Consice SWID profiles are defined for.
+This section highlights (FIXME a number) of profile applications Concise SWID profiles are defined for.
 A profile can apply to more than one profile application and a profile application can result in more than one profile.

 ## Software Inventory